They say…

 The current abundance is partly the legacy of Michael Jackson himself, and the way his work directly and indirectly inspired would-be brewers in countries like the USA where big brewing had almost entirely obliterated older and more localised brewing techniques and styles to start rebuilding their beer culture from a blank sheet.
 The resulting enthusiastic eclecticism and cosmopolitan openness has now returned to the old European brewing heartlands to inspire a new generation of brewers.
 And nowhere is this more evident than London, a city with a long tradition of being open to exotic influences and new ideas.

-All this makes it rather challenging to talk about specifically beer styles.
+All this makes it rather challenging to talk about specifically London beer styles.
 The beers with the deepest historical roots in the capital are porters and stouts, though, aside from a few wood-aged experiments, no contemporary London brewer makes in a way comparable to the 18th century methods of maturing strong porter for years in wooden vats.
-By the end of the 19th century, milds were a more typical London style, and in the early 20th century, the related sweetish style of bottled typified by Mann’s Brown was regarded as an East End speciality.
-Today, hardly any offer a regular mild and none brews anything like Mann’s Brown, which itself is still around but produced outside London.
+By the end of the 19th century, milds were a more typical London style, and in the early 20th century, the related sweetish style of bottled brown ale typified by Mann’s Brown was regarded as an East End speciality.
+Today, hardly any London brewers offer a regular mild and none brews anything like Mann’s Brown, which itself is still around but produced outside London.

-Old school real ale drinkers associate the capital with the revered cask bitters brewed by Fuller’s and Young’s, the two independents that survived into the 1970s.
-While Young’s is no longer brewed here, Fuller’s is proud to remain a brewer, though neither can really be said to brew beers in a distinctively London style.
+Old school real ale drinkers associate the capital with the revered bitters brewed by Fuller’s and Young’s, the two independents that survived into the 1970s.
+While Young’s is no longer brewed here, Fuller’s is proud to remain a London brewer, though neither can really be said to brew beers in a distinctively London style.
 Instead they reflect a general southeast English preference for relatively dry and hoppy cask bitters, doubtless influenced by the proximity of the Kentish hop gardens, and drawn without sparklers, with a low level of carbonation and a minimal head.

-can equally claim, alongside Wrecsam and Glasgow, to be one of the UK’s few genuine lager-brewing cities.
-In the 1930s, on Bankside became the first big British brewer to commit to lager production In the 1990s London was the birthplace of one of Britain’s first ‘craft lager’ breweries, Freedom, and is still the home of one of its most successful, Meantime.
-And today the city can claim to be the UK’s main centre for hop-forward US-inspired pale ales and IPAs: while a good few London breweries don’t bother with bitter, pretty much all of them have at least one hoppy in their repertoire.
+London can equally claim, alongside Wrecsam and Glasgow, to be one of the UK’s few genuine lager-brewing cities.
+In the 1930s, Barclay Perkins on Bankside became the first big British brewer to commit to lager production In the 1990s London was the birthplace of one of Britain’s first ‘craft lager’ breweries, Freedom, and is still the home of one of its most successful, Meantime.
+And today the city can claim to be the UK’s main centre for hop-forward US-inspired pale ales and IPAs: while a good few don’t bother with bitter, pretty much all of them have at least one hoppy pale ale in their repertoire.
 Anyone tempted to express regret at this apparent departure from tradition should remind themselves that London originally gave the world not only porter, but India Pale Ale too.

 8 comments to In search of the lost London beer style